silasoseigithub/rn-assignment7-11124894/README.md

 ```
 npm start
 ```

-Here is the revised version with improved structure and formatting:

 Open Fashion App
 The Open Fashion App fetches data from a Fakestore API and presents it on the UI.
 You can add products to your cart, remove products from the cart, view the total amount in the cart, see details of each product, and navigate through different screens.